 I have been profiled for my research in the book At the Water's Edge: Macroevolution and the Transformation of Life by Carl Zimmer and in the article Biomimetics: Design by Nature in the April 2008 issue of National Geographic.
-I have appeared on television in the PBS series Evolution, the Canadian Broadcasting Company production The Daily Planet Goes Green, the BBC production of Walking with Prehistoric Beasts, which aired on the Discovery Channel, Predator X, which aired on the History Channel, Hooked: Flying Monsters, which aired on the National Geographic Channel, and the BBC production Bang Goes the Theory, and Xploration Earth 2050 - Bio-Mechanimals, which aired on Fox.
+I have appeared on television in the PBS series Evolution, the Canadian Broadcasting Company production The Daily Planet Goes Green, the BBC production of Walking with Prehistoric Beasts, which aired on the Discovery Channel, Predator X, which aired on the History Channel, Hooked: Flying Monsters, which aired on the National Geographic Channel, the BBC production Bang Goes the Theory, and Xploration Earth 2050 - Bio-Mechanimals, which aired on Fox.

-I have presented research seminars at a variety of locations, including the American Museum of Natural History, Australian Institute of Sport, Brigham Young University, Brown University, Chestnut Hill Academy, Clark University, Clemson University, Cornell University, Duke University, Flinders University of South Australia, Florida State University, Franklin and Marshall College, George Mason University, George Washington University, Georgia Institute of Technology, Hamilton College, Harvard University, Interuniversity Institute of Marine Sciences (Eilat, Israel), Johns Hopkins Hospital, Johns Hopkins University, La Trobe University, Lehigh University, Millersville University, Monterey Bay Aquarium, National Museum of Natural History (Smithsonian Institution, Washington, DC), National Zoological Park, Smithsonian Institution, NOAA Fisheries Service (LaJolla, CA), Old Dominion University, Philadelphia Academy of Natural Sciences, Philadelphia Zoo, Princeton University, Rensselaer Polytechnic Institute, Richard Stockton College of New Jersey, Saint Joseph's University, Shippensburg University, SPAWAR Systems Center (San Diego), Stanford University, Swarthmore College, The Pennsylvania State University, Technion (Isreali Institute of Technology), Tokai University Pacific Center (Honolulu, Hawaii), University of Adelaide, University of California at Berkeley, University of California at Santa Cruz, University of Chicago, University of Cincinnati, University of Delaware, University of Maryland, University of Minnesota, University of Otago, University of Pennsylvania, University of Pennsylvania Veterinary School, University of Rhode Island, University of Richmond, University of Rochester, University of San Diego, University of Scranton, University of Virginia, Vassar College, Villanova University, and Widener University.
+I have presented research seminars at a variety of locations, including Adelphi University, the American Museum of Natural History, Australian Institute of Sport, Brigham Young University, Brown University, Chestnut Hill Academy, Clark University, Clarkson University, Clemson University, Cornell University, Duke University, Flinders University of South Australia, Florida State University, Franklin and Marshall College, George Mason University, George Washington University, Georgia Institute of Technology, Hamilton College, Harvard University, Interuniversity Institute of Marine Sciences (Eilat, Israel), Johns Hopkins Hospital, Johns Hopkins University, La Trobe University, Lehigh University, Millersville University, Monterey Bay Aquarium, National Aquarium (Baltimore, MD), National Museum of Natural History (Smithsonian Institution, Washington, DC), National Zoological Park, Smithsonian Institution, NOAA Fisheries Service (LaJolla, CA), Old Dominion University, Philadelphia Academy of Natural Sciences, Philadelphia Zoo, Princeton University, Rensselaer Polytechnic Institute, Richard Stockton College of New Jersey, Saint Joseph's University, Shippensburg University, SPAWAR Systems Center (San Diego), Stanford University, Swarthmore College, The Pennsylvania State University, Technion (Isreali Institute of Technology), Tokai University Pacific Center (Honolulu, Hawaii), University of Adelaide, University of California at Berkeley, University of California at Santa Cruz, University of Chicago, University of Cincinnati, University of Delaware, University of Maryland, University of Minnesota, University of Otago, University of Pennsylvania, University of Pennsylvania Veterinary School, University of Rhode Island, University of Richmond, University of Rochester, University of San Diego, University of Scranton, University of Virginia, Vassar College, Villanova University, and Widener University.

 Thermoregulation in aquatic animals